 - Be too self-deprecating; it can be uncomfortable and make others jump to your defense

 One key leadership quality that is showing up more often on companies’ “most desirable” list is optimism.
-It can be tempting to express frustration and cynicism in the face of challenge, but great leaders can acknowledge that there are troubles, while expressing confidence in the team to make the most of it and get things done.
+It can be tempting to express frustration and cynicism in the face of bad news, but great leaders can acknowledge that there are troubles, while expressing confidence in the team to make the most of it and get things done.

 Believe in a better future, and then help make it happen.
 People are drawn to others with a positive outlook.